How To Get A Bridging Loan To Buy, Refurbish And Sell A House

 In most cases, heavy renovations will cost more than 15% of the property's value.
 Planning permission may be needed for structural work, as well as adhering to building regulations.
 Examples include extensions and loft conversions.

-Use our refurbishment bridging loan calculator below to determine how much you could borrow for your refurbishment project.
+Use our refurbishment bridging loan calculator below to determine how much you could borrow for your renovation project.

-If you have found a property you wish to purchase, develop and sell, then we can get the best finance to meet your needs.
+At Clifton Private Finance, we have an award-winning bridging team, and we can get the best rates on the market.
+If you have found a property you wish to purchase, develop and sell, we can get the best finance to meet your needs.